TLanetteRose/Clock-App-TLP/notes.md

 08/18/2021: Realized it was ok to use a CSS grid generator to help layout my clock app.

 08/21/2021: Learning that less for CSS is sometimes better.
 I was stuck on positioning.
 Decided to follow another coder's example.
+Forgot to add the 62.5% size for html font.
+That messed up everything initially.
+I kept thinking everything looked too large.

 ********************************